 - Scholarship Withdrawals.
 If your child does end up getting a scholarship to help pay for the costs of schooling, you can withdraw the equivalent amount from the 529 account without paying a penalty.
 However, keep in mind that you will have to pay income tax on any gains.

-There are many things to consider before jumping into one of these plans.
-Let our expert financial advisors help you figure out what plan is best for your financial situation.
+There are many things to consider before jumping into one of these savings plans.
+Visit our website for more information, or let our expert financial advisors help you figure out what plan is best for your financial situation.